-With a recent construction boom in the neighborhood, there are significantly more Nolita apartments to choose from, especially with the construction of the Avalon Properties building at Chrystie and Houston and the 284 Mott Street building.
-These buildings are full service, have good amenities, common roof decks (in some cases) but generally lack character.
-Another benefit is the increase in supply has helped to keep apartments rents below that of nearby Soho.Find NoLita apartments
+With a recent construction boom in the neighborhood, there are now significantly more NoLIta apartments to choose from, including the Avalon Properties building at Chrystie and Houston and the 284 Mott Street building.
+These buildings are full service, have good amenities, common roof decks (in some cases), but may lack character.
+A benefit of the increase in housing supply is that rents are below that of nearby SoHo.
+While it may not have the reputation of SoHo, NoLita has its share of pop culture relevance.
+The famous baptism scene in The Godfather was filmed at St. Patrick's Cathedral, while residents of the neighborhood have included David Bowie, John Mayer, and Martin Scorsese, who was born and raised in NoLIta.Find NoLita apartments

 Communicate anonymously with agents.